lmrick/hh-assets/README.md

-A Repository containing custom furniture
+A Repository containing custom furniture and clothings.